 ExampleYou supervise the team that manages DoD contracts for your company.
 Members of your team need to access the contract information to perform their work properly.
 Because some of that data contains FCI, you work with IT to set up your group’s systems so that users can be assigned access based on their specific roles [a].
 Each role limits whether an employee has read-access or create/read/delete/update -access [b].
 Implementing this access control restricts access to FCI information unless specifically authorized.

 - Are access control lists used to limit access to applications and data based on role and/or identity [a]?

-- Is access for authorized users restricted to those parts of the system they are explicitly permitted to use (e.g., a person who only performs word-processing cannot access developer tools) [b]?
+- Is access for authorized users restricted to those parts of the system they are explicitly permitted to use, that is, is access denied by default and allowed by exception (e.g., a person who only performs word-processing cannot access developer tools) [b]?